Intermittent Communication

-The same author extend the framework for modeling asynchronous communication in~\cite{asynch-wornell-1, asynch-wornell}, where communication rate is defined with respect to the decoding delay, and give bounds on the capacity of the system.
+The same authors extend the framework for modeling asynchronous communication in~\cite{asynch-wornell-1, asynch-wornell}, where communication rate is defined with respect to the decoding delay, and give bounds on the capacity of the system.

 Capacity per unit cost for asynchronous communication is studied in~\cite{asynch-per-unit-tse}.
 The capacity of asynchronous communication with a simpler notion of communication rate, i.e., with respect to the codeword length, is a special case of the result in~\cite{asynch-per-unit-tse}.
 In~\cite{asynch-polyanskiy}, it is shown that if the decoder is required to both decode the message and locate the codeword exactly, the capacity remains unchanged, and can be universally achieved.
 Also, it is shown that the channel dispersion is not affected because of asynchronism.
 In a recent work~\cite{energy-sample-asynch}, the authors study the capacity per unit cost for asynchronous communication if the receiver is constrained to sample only a fraction of the channel outputs, and they show that the capacity remains unchanged under this constraint.